HL7/cql/input/pages/04-logicalspecification.md

 If no valid conversion exists from the actual value to the target type, the result is null.

+For simplicity, if no conversion is required, the convert operator simply returns the input value.

 This operator supports conversion:

 Between String and each of Boolean, Integer, Long, Decimal, Quantity, Ratio, Date, DateTime, and Time